OEMs May Use Electric Trucks to Meet GHG Phase 2 Requirements in 2024

 “In 2014, none of us thought electric trucks would be as probable as they are now,” said Mike Roeth, executive director of the North American Council for Freight Efficiency (NACFE).
 “Now the truck builders are saying, ‘Do I go put all this stuff on my diesel trucks, or do I work hard to develop my electric trucks even faster?’”

-OEMs can accomplish the regulation's phase-down requirements in four ways, Roeth said.
+OEMs can accomplish the regulation’s phase-down requirements in multiple ways, Roeth said.
 The first is to stop selling or sell fewer trucks with lower fuel efficiency, such as logging trucks.
-Next, they can sell a higher volume of trucks with systems they've already engineered, such as aerodynamics, axle ratios and tire pressure monitoring systems.
+Next, they can sell a higher volume of trucks with systems they’ve already engineered, such as aerodynamics, axle ratios and tire pressure monitoring systems.
 They can also offer new technologies, such as turbo compounding.
 Finally, they can turn to advanced technologies, which is where electric trucks fit in.

-Roeth said even producing a small number of electric trucks can significantly affect an OEM's total emissions.
-"They look at all the trucks you build as a manufacturer, and they average it," he explained.
-"Instead of making that diesel truck more efficient and spending a lot of money on product development to bring that to market, I think the truck builders will focus on electric trucks.
-That may support a quicker turnover to electric."
+Roeth said that even producing a small number of electric trucks can significantly affect an OEM’s total emissions.
+“They look at all the trucks you build as a manufacturer, and they average it,” he explained.
+“Instead of making that diesel truck more efficient and spending a lot of money on product development to bring that to market, I think the truck builders will focus on electric trucks.
+That may support a quicker turnover to electric.”

-No matter what options OEMs turn to for MY 2024 equipment, Roeth said fleets should anticipate changes to their maintenance needs.
+No matter what options OEMs turn to for MY 2024 or MY 2027 equipment, Roeth said fleets should anticipate changes to their maintenance needs.
 “A new technology might have more or less maintenance.
 If you’re adding on skirts or a tail, those are parts that weren’t there before.
 There is a chance they’ll break or fail and need to be fixed,” he said, adding that electric trucks bring new technologies and will require new tools, new training and new skill sets.

 As fleets consider their future purchases, Roeth suggests they stay apprised of the new technology and be open to using it.
 “Your grandfather’s truck might be more expensive over time because the OEMs have to deliver more fuel-efficient trucks,” he said.